National emblem of Somaliland

 The national emblem of Somaliland (Astaanta Qaranka Somaliland, شعار أرض الصومال), was introduced on 14 October 1996 along with the flag of Somaliland, when it was approved by the National Conference.
 It was introduced by Abdullahi Abdi Omar (Jawaan).
-Having declared its independence on 18 May 1991, the region's self-declared independence remains unrecognised by any country or international organization.

 Description

 The emblem consists of an equally balanced scales symbolising justice between the citizens of Somaliland, the coffee-coloured eagle of Saladin holds the scales as a sign of democracy, two hands shaking representing the equality and freedom between the people of Somaliland, an olive branch symbolising peace amongst the people of Somaliland, a yellow background representing the bright, beautiful culture and people of Somaliland.
 The Islamic calligraphy above the scales reads the Bismillah which if translated into English means In the name of Allah, Most Gracious, Most Merciful.
 This is to symbolize that Islam is the official religion practised in Somaliland.

 The Constitution of Somaliland, as approved on May 31, 2001, by referendum reads: